FREE Case Review (866) 588-0600

 What Is Endometrial Cancer?

-Endometrial cancer affects the lining of the uterus [3].
-Research has established a connection between talcum powder use and endometrial cancer, particularly in postmenopausal women.
-Postmenopausal women who used talcum powder weekly were at a 24% higher risk than those who didn’t [4].
+As stated in the National Institute of Health research, there was an established connection between talcum powder use and endometrial cancer, particularly in postmenopausal women.
+Postmenopausal women who used talcum powder weekly were at a 24% higher risk than those who didn’t [5].

 Gavel in an officeThe legal landscape surrounding baby powder endometrial cancer lawsuits is complex, involving numerous cases against Johnson & Johnson and their response to these claims.